sysid/rplc/README.md

 # rplc

-## Local File Swapping for Development

-A CLI tool for managing custom file versions in private storage.
-Swap files in and out on demand to enable personal configurations without polluting the main repository.
+**rplc** (Replace Locally) is a CLI tool for managing file and directory mirroring in development workflows.
+It enables developers to swap between original and custom versions of files without polluting the main repository.

+**Perfect for:**
+- Managing personal configuration overrides during development
+- Testing with different configuration files without git changes
+- Maintaining custom versions of files across development sessions
+- Creating isolated development environments

+All operations are atomic and idempotent.

 ## Features